Tater-Less Parmesan Zucchini Tots

 How to Make Zucchini Tots

-This cheesy zucchini tots recipe is easy to make, although coating the zucchini chunks in the breading mixture does require some patience.
+This cheesy zucchini tots recipe is easy to make, although coating the zucchini chunks in the breading mixture does require some patience.Ā

-Here’s how the lower carb zucchini tots are made:
+Here’s how the lower-carb zucchini tots are made:Ā

-1. Slice the zucchini (I quarter it into long spears, then slice the spears into 1-inch long segments).
+1. Slice the zucchini (I quarter it into long spears, then slice the spears into 1-inch-long segments).
+You can also grate the zucchini, and squeeze the excess moisture with paper towels

-6. Remove zucchini from eggs and transfer to breadcrumb mixture.
-Toss with hands or a spoon to coat evenly.
+4. Using your hands, add about half of theĀ floured zucchini pieces to the eggs forĀ a quick dunk.
+Remove zucchini from eggs and transfer to the breadcrumb mixture.
+Toss with your hands or a spoon to coat evenly.

 What to Serve with Zucchini Tots

-Yes, but I recommend baking the tots, letting them cool to room temp, and then freezing them.
-Don’t freeze them prior to baking as the zucchini will release moisture once frozen and change texture.
+Yes, but I recommend baking the tots, letting them cool to room temperature, and then freezing them in an airtight container.
+Don’t freeze them prior to baking, as the zucchini will release moisture once frozen and change texture.Ā

 5 from 2 votes